 Kittilä mine

 The Kittilä mine is the largest gold mine in Europe.
-We extract annually about 2 million tonnes of ore, yielding about 7,000 kg of gold.
-At current production volumes, the mine’s known ore reserves are expected to produce gold until 2034.
+We extract annually about 2 million tonnes of ore, yielding about 7,500 kg of gold.
+At current production volumes, the mine’s known ore reserves are expected to produce gold until the late 2030s.
 The mine life could be extended, depending on the results of exploration.
-We provide jobs for about 500 employees and about 800 contractor personnel.
+We provide jobs for about 500 employees and about 500 employees of partner companies.

 We began mining the Kittilä ore body in 2008, starting with two open pits ‘Suuri’ and ‘Roura’.
 In October 2010, we commenced underground mining operations.
 As open pit mining drew to a close in 2012, Kittilä became an underground-only operation.